Learn together. Build together.

 Project discussion

-Illustrative previews—names and text anonymized.
-Real groups look like this every week.
+Illustrative previews with anonymized names.
+Real groups follow this pattern every week.

 Live activity